LogtalkDotOrg/logtalk3/manuals/_sources/userman/threads.rst.txt

-Each notification posted by a call to the ``threaded_notify/1`` predicate is consumed by a single ``threaded_wait/1`` predicate call (i.e. these predicates implement a peer-to-peer mechanism).
+Each notification posted by a call to the ``threaded_notify/1`` predicate is consumed by a single ``threaded_wait/1`` predicate call (i.e., these predicates implement a peer-to-peer mechanism).
 Care should be taken to avoid deadlocks when two (or more) threads both wait and post notifications to each other.